tylim88/tylim88/README.md

 I love to code in Typescript and am obsessed with absolute type-safe code.

-I am a tool thinker, most of my open-source projects focus on developing tools that help developers write type-safe scalable dry code.
+I am a tool thinker, I love to develpe tools for devlopers, most of my open-source projects focus on developing tools that help developers to write type-safe scalable dry code.

 The ecosystem that I am contributing to right now is Firebase, not because I use Firebase for my project but because the ecosystem is still young and there is more room to cook stuffs.